charlesrocabert/MoRIS/README.md

 ## 3. Copyright <a name="copyright"></a>
 Copyright &copy; 2014-2019 Charles Rocabert, Jérôme Gippet, Serge Fenet.
 All rights reserved.
+The full list of contributors is displayed in AUTHORS.md.

 ## 4. License <a name="license"></a>
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.